arduino/docs-content/content/hardware/13.accessories/accessories/bughopper/tutorials/01.user-manual/content.md

 ![Bughopper bottom view](assets/bughopper-bottom-view.png)

-Here is an overview of the board's main components, shown in the image above:
+Here is an overview of the board's main components, shown in the images above:

 - **USB-C connector**: This is the primary power and communication interface.
 It connects the Bughopper to a USB host, such as your development machine.
 It provides +5 VDC power and the USB data link for serial communication.
 - **FTDI FT230XQ**: This is the main integrated circuit (IC) of the board.
 It manages the USB protocol and converts USB data to UART signals.
 It also generates +3.3 VDC via its built-in voltage regulator, and offers four configurable general-purpose input/output (GPIO) lines (CBUS0–CBUS3).